TermySequence/v8-linux/v8/gn/docs/reference.md

   many actions into one logic unit, and the "data"-ness of A's dependency is lost.
 Solutions:

-   - List the outputs of the action in it's data section (if the results of that action are always runtime files).
+   - List the outputs of the action in its data section (if the results of that action are always runtime files).
    - Have B list the action in data_deps (if the outputs of the actions are always runtime files).